BIO

 I was born in Minneapolis to garden-loving parents, moved to New Orleans at 18 months so Dad could go to grad school, and landed in Charleston, SC when I was 3 years old (Dad’s schooling led to a job there).
 I stayed there until I was 17.
 As all of my family has emigrated West at this point, I spend many springs pining for the smell of jasmine and marshy water and many summers wondering why everyone says California has gotten so humid.
 Charleston had an incredible children’s theatre company.
 When I was 5 I was cast as Gretl in The Sound of Music and that was that.
 I was lucky enough to have many many chances to try my hand on stage, and every time I did I knew more and more that acting was what I wanted to do.

 I left South Carolina in my senior year of high school to attend the prestigious North Carolina School of the Arts’ high school acting program.
 It was there I had a taste of conservatory training, and when it came time to apply for colleges, I was sure I was going the conservatory route on the East Coast, destined for a theatre career in New York.
 Then I got a 4-year ride to USC in Los Angeles, and my whole plan changed.
-I flew out here site unseen with my mother and I was there until a year and a half ago—more on that in a minute.
-I studied in the theatre school there, received my BFA, still toyed with moving to New York, but ultimately felt I loved my life in Los Angeles.
+I flew out here site unseen with my mother and I was there until 2021—more on that in a minute.
+I studied at the theatre school there, received my BFA, still toyed with moving to New York, but ultimately felt I loved my life in Los Angeles.
 I loved my friends, I loved the theatres I had started to work with, I loved the way the mountains and the ocean bumped up against each other, I had started practicing yoga and wow did I love yoga.
 Plus I still thought I’d be a movie star.